-During drilling, open hole well logs will be acquired in the intermediate section after the intermediate section of the well has been drilled to characterize the deeper geology at the proposed site.
+Open hole well logs will be acquired in the intermediate section of the injection well after the intermediate section of the well has been drilled to characterize the deeper geology at the proposed site.
 Open hole logs will include caliper, gamma ray, SP, resistivity, neutron porosity, density, and sonic.
 Table 5-2 summarizes the well logs that will be acquired in the intermediate well section and the purpose of each well log.
-Data from the resistivity log will be used to evaluate the salinity (total dissolved solids [TDS]) of the geologic formations above the confining zone and will be used to confirm the deepest underground source of drinking water (USDW).
+Data from the resistivity log will be used to evaluate the salinity (total dissolved solids [TDS]) of the geologic formations above the caprock and will be used to confirm the deepest underground source of drinking water (USDW).
+If the resistivity logs from STW and injection wells display inconsistent results, samples may be collected from one or both wells to confirm the log data.

 After the intermediate casing string has been cemented, logs will be acquired to evaluate the cement integrity.
-Cement integrity will be evaluated through a CBL-VDL that will be run with a gamma ray tool for depth correlation (Table 5-2).
+Cement integrity will be evaluated through a CBL-VDL and an advanced ultrasonic logging tool that will be run with a gamma ray tool for depth correlation (Table 5-2).